Rafael Benítez: Napoli

-On 27 May 2013, it was announced that Benítez had signed for Napoli, whose manager Walter Mazzarri had resigned.
+On 27 May 2013, it was announced that Benítez had signed for Napoli, whose previous manager Walter Mazzarri had resigned.
 Benítez agreed a two-year contract after meeting club president Aurelio De Laurentiis in London.

 In his first season in charge, Benítez guided the club to victory in the Coppa Italia, defeating Fiorentina 3–1 in the final, and into the last 16 of the Europa League, exiting after a 3–2 aggregate defeat to Porto.
 Napoli finished third in Serie A in 2013–14 to qualify for the next season's Champions League.
 They lost 4–2 on aggregate to Athletic Bilbao in the qualifying stages, thus entering the Europa League.

 Benítez announced that he would resign at the end of the 2014–15 season.
 His final match was a 4–2 defeat to Lazio, who took the final place in the Champions League at Napoli's expense.

 Real Madrid

 On 3 June 2015, Benítez was confirmed as the new Real Madrid manager, signing a three-year contract.
-Real Madrid remained unbeaten in the league until a 3–2 loss at Sevilla in the 11th matchday.
+Real Madrid remained unbeaten in the league, until a 3–2 loss at Sevilla in the eleventh matchday.
 This was followed by a 4–0 home loss in the first Clásico of the season against Barcelona.
-Real later played Cádiz in the Copa del Rey round of 32, winning away 3–1 in the first leg.
-However, the second leg was cancelled and Madrid were disqualified for fielding an ineligible player.
+Madrid later played Cádiz in the Copa del Rey round of 32, winning away 3–1 in the first leg.
+However, Madrid fielded an ineligible player in the second leg and was ultimately disqualified.
 Meanwhile, Real topped their UEFA Champions League group with 16 points.

 On 4 January 2016, Benítez's contract was terminated following allegations of unpopularity with supporters, displeasure with players and a failure to get good results against top sides.
 At the time of his dismissal, Real were third in La Liga, four points behind leaders Atlético Madrid and two points behind arch-rivals Barcelona, the latter of whom had a game in hand.